 Current Senior: 4 points

-*Students on disciplinary probation at any point during the 2018-2019 academic year are not eligible to apply for apartments unless approved by the director of residence life or the dean of student care.
+*Students on disciplinary probation at any point during the 2023–2024 academic year are not eligible to apply for apartments unless approved by the Dean of Student Life.

 Washers and dryers are available in the residence halls for resident student use.
 Vending machines are also available in most residence halls.
-Please notify your resident advisor (RA) or apartment coordinator (AC) if there is a problem with a laundry machine.
+Please notify your resident advisor or apartment coordinator if there is a problem with a laundry machine.
 They will contact Physical Plant and submit a work request.
-Problems with vending machines, or need for a refund of money lost in the vending machines, should be reported to the Business Development and Scheduling Department, ext.
+Problems with vending machines or the need for a refund of money lost in the vending machines should be reported to the Business Development and Scheduling Department, ext.
 4288.

 Students are expected to adhere to the rules and regulations of the campus waste recycling policy.
 Students consistently disregarding recycling efforts or found disposing of trash inappropriately will be fined and/or face disciplinary action.

 Each residence hall has space available for storage during the school year, between semesters and during summer recess.
-During vacation periods and for the length of the summer recess, each resident of a hall is able to keep 2 items clearly labeled with name and cell phone number in the designated storage area as long as space remains.
-(An ‘item’ is defined as a plastic bin, cardboard box, suitcase, mini fridge, etc.) For storage over the summer recess, students can store their 2 items in the residence hall in which they will live for the fall semester.
+During vacation periods and for the length of the summer recess, each resident of a hall is able to keep two items clearly labeled with name and cell phone number in the designated storage area as long as space remains.
+(An ‘item’ is defined as a plastic bin, cardboard box, suitcase, mini-fridge, etc.) For storage over the summer recess, students can store their two items in the residence hall in which they will live for the fall semester.

-Study Abroad Storage: Students who have been approved to study at an off-campus program through the Global Education Office (GEO) may store 2 items in Chase Hall’s designated Study Abroad Storage Room.
+Study Abroad Storage: Students who have been approved to study at an off-campus program through the Global Education Office (GEO) may store two items in Chase Hall’s designated Study Abroad Storage Room.

 Bicycle Use and Storage:

 All bicycles on campus must be registered with the Gordon Police and display a registration sticker (for which there is no charge).
 The sticker is valid for the entire time the owner is enrolled or employed by the college.
 When a bike is sold or given to another community member, the registered owner should notify Gordon Police so the bike record can be updated.
-Stickers may be obtained any time at the Gordon Police office.
+Stickers may be requested online using the Bike Registration Form on the GO site.

 Indoor storage is limited and not guaranteed for all bicycles.
 Indoor bike storage is available on a first-come, first-served basis in designated bicycle storage rooms (inside Chase, Fulton, Ferrin, Grace and Nyland Halls).